renozion/renozion/README.md

 - 👯 I’m looking to collaborate on:  IOCs

 - 💬 Ask me about: mediumship
-- ⚡ Fun fact: I fucking love mayo on pizza.
+- ⚡ Fun fact: I love homemade mayo on pizza.